aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

 In this section, you will store the RDS database credentials in AWS Secrets Manager.

-1. Open the [AWS Secrets Manager Console](https://console.aws.amazon.com/secretsmanager/home) in a new tab or window.
+1. Go to the **<a href="https://console.aws.amazon.com/secretsmanager" target="_blank">Secrets Manager console</a>**.

 2. Click **Store a new secret**.

 3. Select the **Credentials for RDS database** radio button.

 4. Copy the values for the DBUser and DBPassword CloudFormation output values that you got from the CloudFormation stack into the **User name** and **Password** fields respectively.

+5. For the encryption key, Secrets Manager gives you the option of using the default KMS key that Secrets Manager creates for your account.
+This default key is managed by Secrets Manager itself.
+It provides encryption but you do not have the ability manage the policies or grants for the key.
+You can also specify your own KMS key which gives you more the option of configuring grants and policies that provide more granular permissions.

+    In a production environment that requires fine-grained security controls, you would likely choose your own key.
+For this workshop we do not require these additional controls so select **DefaultEncryptionKey** in the dropdown menu.

-Scroll down to the bottom of the page and you will see a list of your RDS instances.
+6. Scroll down to the bottom of the page and you will see a list of your RDS instances.
 Select the RDS instance based on the DBInstance CloudFormation output value.

     ![AWS Secrets Manager store secret part 1](images/RDSSMStore1.png)

-5. Click **Next**.
+7. Click **Next**.

-6. Enter a name for the secret.
+8. Enter a name for the secret.
 You can pick a name or just use **smdemo** as shown below.
 Note that this must bot be the name of a secret that is pending deletion.

     ![AWS Secrets Manager store secret part 2](images/RDSSMStore2.png)

-7. Click **Next**.
+9. Click **Next**.

-8. Select **Disable automatic rotation** and then click **Next**.
+10. Select **Disable automatic rotation** and then click **Next**.
 We will enable rotation later in this module.

     ![AWS Secrets Manager store secret part 3](images/RDSSMStore3.png)

-9. Click **Store**.
+11. Click **Store**.

     You have now stored your secret value as shown below.

     ![AWS Secrets Manager store secret part 4](images/RDSSMStore4.png)

-## Access the database before the rotation
+## Access the database

 In this section, you will connect to the bastion host so you can run scripts that the CloudFormation template has created on the instance.
 Complete all the steps below unless they are marked "optional."

 1. Connect to the bastion host using AWS Systems Manager Session Manager.
 To do this:

-    1. Go to the Systems Manager console.
+    1. Go to the **<a href="https://console.aws.amazon.com/systems-manager/session-manager" target="_blank">Session Manager console</a>**.
-    2. Select **Session Manager**.
-    3. Click **Start session**.
+    2. Click **Start session**.
-    4. Select the radio button for the instance associated with the bastion host.
+    3. Select the radio button for the instance associated with the bastion host.
-    5. Click **Start session**.
+    4. Click **Start session**.

 2. The scripts you will be using are owned by the ec2-user account.
 Enter the command below to change your effective user id and directory to those of ec2-user:

-    **sudo su - ec2-user**
+        sudo su - ec2-user

 4. Display the current directory using this command:

-    **ls**
+        ls

     You will see two shell scripts.